Want more deliciousness? Follow me on X @TeresasRecipes for the latest culinary creations and kitchen adventures!

 Instructions

-- In a mixing bowl, combine the mashed potatoes, grated paneer, soaked cashews, chopped onion, ginger, green chili, coriander leaves, corn flour, and salt.
-Mix well to form a smooth dough.
+- In a mixing bowl, combine the boiled and mashed potatoes, grated paneer, soaked and drained cashews, chopped onion, grated ginger, chopped green chili, chopped coriander leaves, corn flour, and salt.
+Mix well until a smooth dough forms.

-- Divide the dough into small portions and shape them into round kofta balls.
+- Divide the mixture into small portions (about 1-2 tablespoons each) and shape them into round kofta balls, ensuring they are compact and well-formed.

-- Heat oil in a deep pan and fry the kofta balls until golden brown.
-Remove from the pan and set aside on a paper towel.
+- Heat oil in a deep pan over medium heat.
+Once hot, gently add the kofta balls, frying them in batches until they turn golden brown on all sides.
+Remove from the oil and place on a paper towel to drain excess oil.

-- In a separate pan, heat some oil and add the tomato puree.
-Cook for a few minutes until the raw smell disappears.
+- In a separate pan, heat a tablespoon of oil over medium heat.
+Add the pureed tomatoes and cook for 5-7 minutes, stirring occasionally until the raw smell dissipates.

-- Add turmeric powder, red chili powder, garam masala, kasuri methi, sugar, and salt.
-Mix well and cook for another 5 minutes.
+- Stir in turmeric powder, red chili powder, garam masala, kasuri methi, sugar, and salt.
+Mix well and cook for an additional 5 minutes, allowing the spices to meld into the sauce.

-- Add the fried kofta balls to the sauce and simmer for 5 minutes, allowing the flavors to blend together.
+- Gently add the fried kofta balls to the sauce, ensuring they are well-coated.
+Simmer for 5 minutes, allowing the koftas to absorb the rich flavors of the sauce.

-- Garnish with fresh coriander leaves and serve hot with naan or rice.
+- Garnish with fresh coriander leaves before serving hot with naan or basmati rice.
+Enjoy with a side of mint chutney or raita for an enhanced flavor experience.

 Dietary Information